 Male disposability is our society’s tendency to have less concern for the safety and well-being of men than of women.
-The concept is central to many men’s advocates’ critiques of society similarly to how women’s traditional lack of access to power (and their current lower levels of participation in it) are central to most feminist critiques of society.
-This page is a primer on male disposability: what it means (and doesn’t mean), the evidence for its existence, whether it should exist, etc.
+The concept is central to many men’s advocates’ critiques of society similarly to how women’s traditional lack of access to power (and their current lower levels of direct participation in it) is central to most feminist critiques of society.

 - Demonstrating (Part I)

 - Attitudes to Homelessness

 - Women in Combat

 - What are the causes?

 - Is male disposability justified?

 - Demonstrating (Part II)